darenliang/darenliang.com/content/posts/absorbing-markov-chains.md

 </p>

 <p>
-Hence it takes 6 fewer rolls to roll a 5 followed by a 6 compared to rolling two 5's.
+Hence it takes 6 fewer rolls to roll a 5 immediately followed by a 6 compared to rolling two consecutive 5's.
 </p>

 [^1]: https://en.wikipedia.org/wiki/Absorbing_Markov_chain